alchemist-org/alchemist/readme.md

-ALCHEMIST - Console Project Manager
+ALCHEMIST - GIT Console Project Manager
 ===========

 Alchemist helps you create, manage and work with your projects, easy to configure and fast to use anywhere, configuration is portable.